- Overview

 Uploading docker images

-Bailo uses a docker registry to store images of models.
-Unlike files, docker images are model specific; meaning that you upload them to a model and then add them to a release.
+Bailo uses a Docker registry to store container images associated with models.
+Unlike files, Docker images are model‑specific: you push an image to a model first, and then explicitly attach it to one or more releases.

 Adding an image to a release